-5Analytic strategies for analyzing such multi-level data have been given different names in a variety of fields and are known by a number of different terms such as the random effects or random coefficient models of economics, multi-level models of sociology and psychology, hierarchical linear models of education or more generally, mixed effects models (Fox, 2016).
+&lt;sup>4Analytic strategies for analyzing such multi-level data have been given different names in a variety of fields and are known by a number of different terms such as the random effects or random coefficient models of economics, multi-level models of sociology and psychology, hierarchical linear models of education or more generally, mixed effects models (Fox, 2016).

-6Functionally, just the Spearman-Brown prophecy formula applied to R{1F} .
+&lt;sup>5Functionally, just the Spearman-Brown prophecy formula applied to $R{1F}$ .
 This will be discussed later in terms of split half reliability.